bri-project/bri-project.github.io/_pages/about.md

 ---
 permalink: /
-title: "Analyzing the Belt and Road Initiative"
+title: "Analyzing the Impact of the Belt and Road Initiative"
 excerpt: "About me"
 author_profile: true
 redirect_from: